One of my mentees put it better than I could have:

 Once you hit 25 paper clips in a week, move up to 10-minute daily sessions (so, you would earn 2 x 5-minute increment paperclips per day, for a total of 6 possible paper clips per day), and so on.
 Your ultimate goal is to earn 35 in one week (a perfect score with five days of 15-minute increments).

-Troubleshooting Problems in Establishing Your Daily Academic Writing Habit
+Troubleshooting Common Problems with Establishing a Daily Writing Habit

 Note that as your sessions become longer, you’re likely to experience more challenges.
 Here are some of the main issues you might face and what to do about them: